 Therefore, the SEO technique you used today may not be viable the next day due to rapid and consistent changes and updates.
 This is also why even SEO experts who live their whole lives formulating the right strategies still end up perplexed eventually.

 It’s impossible to pay attention to all the changes, so trying to keep up will only make you waste your time.
-Instead, look for and stay on top of trends frequently, especially when it comes to SEO tactics that will and won’t work in 2023.
+Instead, look for and stay on top of trends frequently, especially when it comes to SEO tactics that will and won’t work in 2024.
 Keeping yourself informed on trends will help you be one step ahead of your competitors.
-If you’re not sure of where to start, consider visiting Mws.dev or other local SEO and web marketing firms.
+If you’re not sure of where to start, consider consulting local SEO and web marketing firms.

 However, asking for professional help may not be enough.
 It will be best to identify and understand the strategies that may and may not work today.
 Continue reading to learn about these strategies.